 No Remorse (Castle Music ’84, '99) Rating: A

 According to Lemmy Kilmister, longtime leader of Motorhead: “if we moved next door your lawn would die.”
-And though Lemmy’s “gargled with glass” shouting style is as ugly as the huge warts on his face, these guys rock so consistently hard that I can’t help but be consistently blown away by them.
+And though Lemmy’s “gargled with glass” shouting style is as un-pretty as the huge warts on his face, these guys rock so consistently hard that I can’t help but be consistently blown away by them.
 I suppose the old saying “if you only have room for one album…” would have to apply to No Remorse for Motorhead, since it’s a killer compilation that contains many of the band’s best songs (amid only a few questionable selections and omissions).
 Motorhead’s thrash style was a key link between punk and metal (as previously mentioned, they were the rare band who appealed to both camps), and their fast, ferocious style upped the stakes for all who followed.
 Tongue in cheek lyrics like “you’re jailbait, and I just can’t wait” and song titles such as “Dancing On Your Grave” will either amuse or outrage you - if it’s the latter, then Motorhead is definitely not for you.
 But these guys aren’t exactly trying to be Bob Dylan (though, again as previously mentioned, their intelligence is often underrated), and this 2-cd, 24-track (29 on the reissue) compilation captures early Motorhead in all their grimy glory as they relentlessly pursued their very own perfectly imperfect sound.
-In addition to culling together most of their very best songs, sometimes in superior live renditions, the inclusion of several choice rarities (which are admittedly less rare today since many of them have been appended as bonus tracks to the reissued original albums) and four really good new songs (“Killed By Death,” “Snaggletooth,” “Steal Your Face,” and “Locomotive,” all recorded with new guitarists Phil Campbell and Mick "Wurzel" Burston, as well as with new drummer Pete Gill, who replaced "Philthy" when the latter left after Another Perfect Day) makes this collection invaluable even to big fans of the band who already own all their previous albums.
+In addition to culling together most of their very best songs, sometimes in superior live renditions, the inclusion of several choice rarities (which are admittedly less rare today since many of them have been appended as bonus tracks to the reissued original albums) and four really good new songs (“Snaggletooth,” “Steal Your Face,” “Locomotive,” and the immortal “Killed By Death,” all recorded with new guitarists Phil Campbell and Mick "Wurzel" Burston, as well as with new drummer Pete Gill, who replaced "Philthy" when the latter left after Another Perfect Day) makes this collection invaluable even to big fans of the band who already own all their previous albums.
 It has one of the best of Motorhead's many cool "scary" album covers, too; one of my proudest moments as a father came when I was in Tower Records with my 3 year old son and he pointed to Motorhead's box set, Stone Deaf Forever, and said "daddy, get that one."
 But back to these reviews and this band.
-Yeah, Motorhead can make Kiss look subtle, and the Ramones had more variety, but there’s a reason that bands such as Metallica and Anthrax cut their teeth on this stuff.
+Yeah, Motorhead can make Kiss look subtle, and the Ramones had more variety, but there’s a reason that bands such as Metallica cut their teeth on this stuff.
 Billed as “the ultimate Motorhead,” No Remorse is pretty much just that, and in many ways it works as a perfect summation of the early years while closing the book on the band's first chapter.
-However, with a retooled band in tow, Lemmy and co. were far from finished (even if these reviews are for the time being).
+However, with a retooled band in tow, Lemmy and company were far from finished (even if these reviews are for the time being).
 P.S.
 I've already spoken about Motorhead's "classic lineup" but I want to mention their latest one as well.
 Guitarist Phil Campbell has been providing steady service since 1984, while drummer Mikki Dee joined in 1992.
-I've seen these guys live four times and they never fail to deliver the goods, and Dee in particular is simply the best drummer I've ever seen live; Lemmy quite possibly correctly always introduces him as "the best drummer in the world!!!."
+I've seen these guys live four times and they never fail to deliver the goods, and Dee in particular is simply the best drummer I've ever seen live; Lemmy quite possibly correctly always introduces him as "the best drummer in the world!!!"
 So props are due to these guys too.

 send me an email